Cool McCool: Description

 The show also featured a Keystone Kops-style segment featuring the adventures of McCool's father, Harry McCool, a uniformed police officer, presumed to have taken place decades before Cool's time.
 Harry was supported by his brothers Dick and Tom.
-The Cool McCool character sang the theme song to his father's segments, which ended with his proclaiming, in a plaintive voice, "My Pop ... the cop."
-Only 20 Harry McCool segments were made, each one sandwiched between the two Cool McCool segments per show.
+The Cool McCool character sang the theme song to his father's segments, which ended with his proclaiming, in a plaintive voice, "My Pop ... the cop".
+Only 20 Harry McCool segments were made, each sandwiched between the two Cool McCool segments per show.

 Cast

 Cool and Harry were voiced by Bob McFadden, while most of the other voices were supplied by Chuck McCann.
 Carol Corbett provided the voices of the female characters.
 McFadden modeled McCool's voice after comic legend Jack Benny.